bluecatlabs/gateway-workflows/Certified/README.md

 # **Deprecation Statement**

-Effective immediately, the Certified folder is being Deprecated and will be removed with the release of BlueCat Gateway 20.10.1 in October, 2020.
+Effective immediately, the Certified folder is being Deprecated and will be removed with the release of BlueCat Gateway 20.11.1 in November, 2020.
 All of the BlueCat-supported content within the folder, including Certified workflows and the Cisco ACI workflow will be available as BlueCat Adaptive Plugins